kollinagaraju7/ZipcodeProcessor/README.md

-To excute this application, Download the Jar file, go to the download location, and excute command
+To excute this application, Download the Jar file, go to the download location, and excute below command

 java -jar Sonama.jar<br/>